Whipped Cream Frosting

 - It only takes about 5 minutes to whip up a batch of fresh homemade frosting!
 You can make it quickly if you forget to buy frosting at the store and need an easy topping.

 - This frosting holds its shape well without being overly sweet and really heavy.
 It's a great substitute for traditional cream cheese frosting or buttercream.
+Use it in place of cream cheese frosting on red velvet cupcakes!

 - You can use whipped cream frosting in a layer cake, birthday cake, cupcakes, cookies or anytime you're frosting a dessert and want a fluffy and sweet topping.